ginfolab/hyper_pan_network/01_pipeline/README.md

 ### Step 5: Network Inference & Hyperedge Mining
 *This is the most computationally intensive step.* It calculates FDR-corrected Pearson correlations, partitions the networks using Affinity Propagation (AP) clustering, and employs frequent itemset mining (Eclat/Apriori) to discover multi-gene hyperedges.
 It utilizes `data.table` and multi-core `mclapply` for extreme memory optimization.

+Precaution: The script utilizes data.table for in-memory operations and mclapply for parallel string concatenation.
+Monitor your memory usage closely during the closed itemsets and maximal itemsets mining phases.

 ```bash
 Rscript "From integrating the TPM files to Apriori (histogram-based statistical network features).R"
 ```